Quantum-like product states constructed from classical networks

 The spectrum of a Cartesian product of $N$ QL bits can include all $2^N$ emergent eigenvalues, although it is likely that the lower eigenvalues will be hidden by the random state spectrum.
 Assuming for simplicity that all the QL bit basis graphs are $d$-regular and that each splitting is $\Delta$ then the greatest eigenvalue is $Nd + N\Delta$.
 It is separated from the next highest eigenvalue by $2\Delta$, regardless of the value for $N$.
 The non-random part of the spectrum is centered at $Nd$ and has a spectral width of $[-N\Delta, +N\Delta]$.

-In terms of physical scaling of the system of QL bits, the number of oscillators increases with the number of QL bits.
-For QL bits each comprising $n$ total vertices, the total number of vertices in a product graph of $N$ QL bits is $n^N$.
-Thus we have a polynomial scaling of the physical resources for a commensurate polynomial scaling of the state space.
-Owing to the design of the QL bits, it turns out that there is a more practical product graph construction that gives a physical scaling of $n2^N$ and lifts to the full product graphs described here.
-Details will be described in future work.
-There are other practical considerations, but the key point is that the resources scale as a polynomial in the size of each QL bit, suggesting that QL states might provide a feasible resource for computation or function that is intermediate between the classical and quantum limits.
+In terms of physical scaling of the system of QL bits, the number of oscillators increases exponentially with the number of QL bits in the product.
+This is because the product graph maps directly to the state space.
+For QL bits each comprising $n$ total vertices, the total number of vertices in a full product graph of $N$ QL bits is $n^N$.
+Owing to the design of the QL bits, it turns out that there is a more optimal product graph construction that gives a physical scaling of $n2^N$ and lifts to the full product graphs described here. .

+To illustrate how QL states might provide a feasible resource for computation or function that is intermediate between the classical and quantum limits, we now show how to produce a quantum-like (QL) representation of highly entangled Greenberger–Horne–Zeilinger (GHZ) states \cite{erhard2020}, within a controlled approximation that requires only sub-exponential overhead in graph resources.
+This highlights the capability of the QL formalism to capture properties that extend beyond classical frameworks.

+To exploit QL states, we treat the graphs that compose them as a resource, $G=\bigbox_{q=1}^\NQL G^{(q)}$, defined as the Cartesian product of $\NQL$ QL-bits, where QL bit $q$ is represented by a graph $G^{(q)}$.
+The adjacency matrix of $G$ is

+Each of the one-QL-bit graph resources is described by a $2\Ng$-dimensional adjacency matrix (i.e. each subgraph comprises $N_g$ vertices), with structure